okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-cases/oie-embedded-widget-use-case-sign-in-soc-idp/java/integrationsteps.md

 ###  Step 1: User signs in with Facebook

-After you have completed the steps in [Configuration Updates](#configuration-updates), and have configured your app to [load the Sign-In Widget](/docs/guides/oie-embedded-widget-use-cases/java/oie-embedded-widget-use-case-load/), then the **Sign in with Facebook** option is available on the widget.
+After you've completed the steps in [Configuration Updates](#configuration-updates), and have configured your app to [load the Sign-In Widget](/docs/guides/oie-embedded-widget-use-cases/java/oie-embedded-widget-use-case-load/), then the **Sign in with Facebook** option is available in the embedded Widget.
 No coding is required to have the **Sign in with Facebook** option.

 <div class="common-image-format">